Skip to Main Content

 Once approved by the Executive Board, new SIGs receive: a visual identity in consultation with the DRS graphic designer, a page on the DRS website, and a discussion forum (open only to members of the DRS).
 DRS and SIG visual identity should be used when promoting and holding activities.
 SIGs are free to develop their own platforms for communication and exchange linked to their webpage.
 The DRS will endorse, promote, and support the activities of the SIG.

-SIGs gain access to resources such as a DRS marketing, a SIG Zoom account, event management, and mailer system.
+SIGs gain access to resources such as a DRS marketing, a SIG Teams account, generic email address, event management, and mailer system.
 SIGs can apply for seed funding should reasonable additional costs be incurred.

 SIGs should be financially self-sustaining, raising any income through the events and activities that they hold.
 The DRS website has an event management module that can be used to register participants and take payments.
 Guidance about peer-review and budgeting can also be obtained from the Executive Board.
 If these options are taken up the DRS will make an administrative charge that should form part of any event registration fee (generally 5%).